procrastinate-org/procrastinate/docs/discussions.rst

     https://xkcd.com/927/

-We are aware that Cabbage is an addition to an already crowded market of Python task queues, and the aim is not to replace them all, but to provide an alternative that fits our need, where we could not find one we were completely satifified with.
+We are aware that procrastinate is an addition to an already crowded market of Python task queues, and the aim is not to replace them all, but to provide an alternative that fits our need, where we could not find one we were completely satifified with.